DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 To make a Boleto transaction, you first need to hire this service at the bank.
 After you do that, you need to set it up according to our [Boleto guide](https://developercielo.github.io/tutorial/manual-boleto){:target="\_blank"}.

-> Banco do Brasil boletos don't have the automatic conciliation service.
+> Banco do Brasil boletos do not have the automatic conciliation service.

 ### Request